 Menopause Explained

-Menopause is a natural biological process that signals the end of a female’s reproductive stage of life and it typically happens in three stages – perimenopause, menopause, and postmenopause.
-The entire process can last anywhere from seven to fourteen years.
+Menopause is a natural biological process marking the end of a woman’s reproductive years, occurring in three stages: perimenopause, menopause, and postmenopause.
+The entire transition can last 7-14 years.

 2. Sleep Disturbances & Insomnia